Investigative Journalism, MA

 Additional Application Information

 An applicant whose native language is not English must provide proof of English proficiency regardless of their current residency.
-Applicants must receive a score of 100 or better on the TOEFL iBT® taken in a testing center.
+Applicants should have a TOEFL iBT® score of at least 5, or a score of 100 (taken at a testing center) if taken before January 21, 2026.
+Students with an IELTS band score of 7.50 or a Duolingo score of 135 are also considered.

 Applicants should provide a 300- to 500-word statement describing interest in investigative journalism, career goals, and how previous work and academic experience have prepared the student for success.